mattheww/gomill/gomill_docs/errors.rst

 Non-ASCII characters in the control file must be encoded in UTF-8.

-|GTP| engines may return UTF-8 characters in in response to :gtp:`!name`,
+|gtp| engines may return UTF-8 characters in in response to :gtp:`!name`,
 :gtp:`!version`, :gtp:`gomill-describe_engine`, or
 :gtp:`gomill-explain_last_move`.

-In practice, non-ASCII characters from |GTP| engines will normally be passed through untranslated, so if you have a non-UTF-8 environment things will probably work reasonably (if your terminal uses the same encoding).
+In practice, non-ASCII characters from |gtp| engines will normally be passed through untranslated, so if you have a non-UTF-8 environment things will probably work reasonably (if your terminal uses the same encoding).